Dolley Madison: Spelling of her name

 In the past, biographers and others stated that her given name was Dorothea, after her aunt, or Dorothy, and that Dolley was a nickname.
-But her birth was registered with the New Garden Friends Meeting as Dolley, and her will of 1841 states "I, Dolly P. Madison".
-Based on manuscript evidence and the scholarship of recent biographers, Dollie, spelled "ie", appears to have been her given name at birth.
-On the other hand, the print press, especially newspapers, tended to spell it "Dolly": for example, the Hallowell (Maine) Gazette, February 8, 1815, p.
-4, refers to how the Congress had allowed "Madame Dolly Madison" an allowance of $14,000 to purchase new furniture; and the New Bedford (MA) of March 3, 1837, p.
-2 referred to a number of important papers from her late husband, and said that "Mrs. Dolly Madison" would be paid by the Senate for these historical manuscripts.
-Several magazines of that time also used the "Dolly" spelling, such as The Knickerbocker, February 1837, p.
+But her birth was registered with the New Garden Friends Meeting under the name Dolley, and her will of 1841 states "I, Dolly P. Madison".
+According to manuscript evidence and the scholarship of recent biographers, Dollie appears to have been her given name at birth.
+Printed publications of her day, however, especially newspapers, tended to spell it Dolly: for example, the Hallowell (Maine) Gazette, February 8, 1815, p.
+4, notes that Congress had allowed "Madame Dolly Madison" an allowance of $14,000 to purchase new furniture; and the New Bedford (MA) of March 3, 1837, p.
+2, citing important papers from her late husband, said that "Mrs. Dolly Madison" would be paid by the Senate for these historical manuscripts.
+Several magazines of that time also used the Dolly spelling, such as The Knickerbocker, February 1837, p.
 165; as did many popular magazines of the 1860s–1890s.
-She was referred to as "Mistress Dolly" in an essay from Munsey's Magazine in 1896.
-Her grandniece Lucia Beverly Cutts, in her Memoirs and letters of Dolly Madison: wife of James Madison, president of the United States (1896) uses "Dolly" consistently throughout.
+She was called "Mistress Dolly" in an essay in Munsey's Magazine in 1896.
+Her grandniece Lucia Beverly Cutts, in her Memoirs and letters of Dolly Madison: wife of James Madison, president of the United States (1896), uses Dolly consistently throughout.